antheaddigital/zimmyb-site/README.md

 ===

+Site Info
-This theme is built on Wordpress Underscores (but does not fully follow it's workflow) : http://underscores.me
+* This theme is built on Wordpress Underscores (but does not fully follow it's workflow) : http://underscores.me

-Built on Wordpress - Version 4.5.1
+* Built on Wordpress - Version 4.5.2.

 Readme Table of Contents:
 1. Setup
 2. WP Plugins
+3. File Locations
+4. Site Management

 Setup
 ---------------